 The flagship is rumored to feature inexplicable interiors that include a white marble spiral staircase in the atrium leading to “a roofless roof” made possible by a “membrane air cushion, which sits invisibly over the circular opening,” according to press materials.
 Such peculiar handiwork is being pitched against the Parisian Saint-Germain-des-Pres flagship that boasts of several interesting facets besides its Art Deco appeal.

-The brand is also investing large sums in Miami and Atlanta so luxe-loving Americans can empty their wallets with utmost ease.
+The brand is also investing large sums in Miami and Atlanta so luxe-loving Americans can empty their wallets with the utmost ease.
 The Atlanta boutique will be a billion-dollar mixed-use development bowing at the Buckhead Atlanta by late 2013.
 In Miami, on the other hand, Hermes intends to go gritty and enter the Design District where they set up (temporary) shop earlier this year while a three-story, 12,000-square-foot mammoth magnificence is in the works.
 It will be the company’s third flagship outside of New York and Los Angeles.
 San Francisco, stay tuned!